Form Validation

-Silverstripe CMS provides server-side form validation out of the box through the Validator class and its' child class
+Silverstripe CMS provides server-side form validation out of the box through the Validator class and its' child classes

 instance is set on each Form